stuebersystems/doc.quattropod.en/docs/mini/quickstart.md

 With QuattroPod you have two options without the transmitter:

 * If you just want to quickly transfer your screen, you can get started right away following the Bring Your Own Device (BYOD) principle by using the built-in screen transfer functionality of your device or streaming protocols.
-That means in this case you don't have to download an app at all!
+That means in this case you don`t have to download an app at all!

 * The free QuattroPod app provides you with an intuitive interface to screen transfer your Android device.